+Dizziness when lying down?
 You had a long day at work, so you want nothing more than to lay down in bed and relax.
 However, as soon as you attempt to lay your head on the pillow, a debilitating bout of dizzying spells and spinning sensation hits you.
-You find yourself crying and feeling frustrated after realizing that it happened because you have BPPV.
+You find yourself feeling frustrated after realizing that he who are struggling with dizziness when lying down again.
 This vestibular disorder has been bugging you for years, but you can’t seem to find a way to resolve it.
 You’ve tried countless remedies for dizziness and vertigo but failed to experience lasting results.

 So what are you doing wrong?
 More importantly, what can you do to fix the problem?
-Let’s take a deeper dive into these topics and why you feel dizzy when you lie down in our blog post.
+Let’s take a deeper dive into these topics and why you are experiencing dizziness when lying down in this blog post.

-BPPV or benign paroxysmal positional vertigo is among the reasons why patients see upper cervical care doctors, neurologists, and other healthcare professionals.
+the most common reason for dizziness when lying down is BPPV or benign paroxysmal positional vertigo.
+This condition is among the reasons why patients see upper cervical specialists, neurologists, and other healthcare professionals.
 It’s a widespread concern that affects millions.
 It also accounted for over 5.6 million clinic visits in the USA back in 2017.

 Doctors define BPPV as a vestibular system malfunction that stems from dislodged calcium crystals or otoliths.
 The spinning sensations or false sense of movements occurs every time you move or tilt your head.
 This includes lying down or getting out of bed.

 If you have BPPV, you should practice simple self-care techniques to minimize the impact of your symptoms.
 Some of these tactics include the following:

 If you noticed in the discussion, we referred to dizziness and vertigo as two different symptoms.
 That’s because many of the patients think that these two refer to the same things.
 So here are some quick facts to help you distinguish these very similar health problems: